-Of course, you can’t always choose when a plant is unhappy, and in some cases, moving it might even be its best chance at survival.
-If this is the case, you should move your hydrangea regardless of what time of year it is.
-Just remember that the hotter it is, the harder it will be for your hydrangea to re-establish itself.
+Of course, you can’t always choose when a plant is unhappy; in some cases, moving it might even be its best chance at survival.
+If this is the case, you should move your hydrangea regardless of the time of year.
+Remember that the hotter it is, the harder it will be for your hydrangea to re-establish itself.

 Reasons For Transplanting a Hydrangea

 Although it’s pretty apparent when a plant isn’t happy, it isn’t always as clear what to do about it.
 If you’re questioning whether or not to move a hydrangea from one spot to another, take some time to observe the plant first.

 Hydrangeas tend to thrive in part-shade gardens, with a preference for morning sunlight, which is less dehydrating than the afternoon sun.
 Hydrangeas need regular watering and space to grow.
 If your hydrangea seems crowded or is getting too much (or less likely— not enough) sunlight), these are all excellent reasons to consider moving it to another location.